 Education: highest grade completed.

-The COUPLE (1 male and 1 female) must come in together and sign when applying for their license.
+The couple must come in together and sign when applying for their license.

 Any judge, ordained minister, priest or court commissioner may perform the ceremony.